 b.
-The affordable housing requirements may also be satisfied in a manner that meets with the approval of the County of Kauai and the State Housing Finance and Development Corporation.
+The Affordable housing requirements may also be satisfied in a manner that meets with the approval of the County of Kauai and the State Housing Finance and Development Corporation.
 Said requirements shall take into consideration affordable on-site (with the subject petition area) or off-site housing units or cash payments that satisfy the then current housing needs, or other necessary or desirable community facilities.

-Based on a project density of 1,690 units, affordable housing requirements total 60 percent, or 1,014 required credits.
-Grove Farm has entered into an agreement with Schuler Homes, Inc. to provide some affordable housing.
+Based on a project density of 1,690 units, affordable housing requirements were imposed at 60 percent, or 1,014 required credits.
+Grove Farm entered into an agreement with Schuler Homes, Inc. to provide some affordable housing.
 The Schuler projects consist of single and multi-family dwellings.
 The Hokulei Estates project consists of 209 single-family units targeted at the 120 to 140 percent group, all of which have been sold.
 For this, Grove Farm received a total of 422.77 credits towards fulfilling its affordable housing requirements.
 Halelani Villages is a phased 504-unit multi-family project that is targeted to the 80 to 120 percent group.
 (Please note that County approvals and project fine-tuning have resulted in numbers slightly different from those discussed in earlier annual reports).
-As of this writing, three of five planned phases, representing 292 residential units, have been built.
-Of these, 291 units, representing 326.87 credits, have been sold, with the last unit now in escrow.
+As of this writing, three of five planned phases, representing 292 residential units, have been built and sold.
 By way of a letter dated November 22, 1994 from HFDC to Grove Farm (copy to Land Use Commission), HFDC confirmed the methodology by which we calculated the above affordable housing credits.
 Thus, to date, Grove Farm has earned a total of 749.64 of the required 1,014 affordable housing credits.

-By way of PM-306-95, enacted on March 24, 1995, an amendment was made to allow the 20 self-help units required in PM-206-90 to be built by

-Schuler and sold to the below 80 percent target group.
+By way of PM-306-95, enacted on March 24, 1995, an amendment was made to allow the 20 self-help units required in PM-206-90 to be built by Schuler and sold to the below 80 percent target group.
 This condition has been fulfilled and the credits included in the above figures.

 In 1999, due to the changed housing market, Schuler and Grove Farm requested to amend the 60 percent requirement by modifying the remaining two phases in Halelani to allow single family and duplex units instead of the planned multifamily.
 The resulting credits would be added to those already earned and our affordable requirements would have been fulfilled.
-In September, 1999 both the State HCDC and County of Kauai concurred and Schuler will implement the modified plan.
+In September, 1999 both the State HCDC and County of Kauai concurred and Schuler is now implementing the modified plan, with their new "Halemalu" project.
 Completion of the modified plan should result in an approximately 56 percent affordable housing component.

 Despite satisfaction of the affordable requirements as described above, it is likely that certain future residential projects would augment the total affordable because of market pricing.
 Such a project is "Puhi Palms," on 15-acre parcel in the Puhi area.
 On November 25, 1994, the State Land Use District Boundary, County General Plan and Zoning Amendments (Ordinance Nos.
 PM-301-94, PM-302-94 & PM-303-94, respectively) for this project were signed into law.
-A Project Development Use Permit, U-95-44 and Class IV Zoning Permit, Z-IV-95-50, were approved by the Planning Commission on August 10, 1995.
+A Project Development Use Permit, U-95-44 and Class IV Zoning Permit, Z-IV-95-50, were approved by the

+Planning Commission on August 10, 1995.
 Tentative Subdivision approval for this 132-unit cluster-type development was granted by the Planning Commission on November 9, 1995.
-The project, however, was not initiated due to lack of financing, but there has been recent interest in the parcel.
+The project, however, was not initiated due to lack of financing.
+Recently, with the upturn in market conditions, there has been renewed interest in the parcel.
+Mauka Makai Land Company, a mainland developer, has proposed to develop 104 duplex units on this parcel.
+We are working with Mauka Makai to develop this parcel accordingly.